-A. Alternative learning experience (ALE) means a course or, for grades kindergarten through eight, grade-level course work, that is a delivery method of basic education and:
+A. Alternative learning experience (ALE) means a course or, for grades kindergarten through twelfth grade-level course work, that is a delivery method of basic education and is:

-- is provided in whole or in part independently from a regular classroom setting or schedule, but may include components of direct instruction;
+- Provided in whole or in part independently from a regular classroom setting or schedule, but may include components of direct instruction;

-- is supervised, monitored, assessed, evaluated and documented by a certificated teacher employed or contracted by the school district.
+- Supervised, monitored, assessed, evaluated, and documented by a certificated teacher employed or contracted by the school district.

-- is provided in accordance with a written student learning plan that is implemented pursuant to the district’s policy and WAC 392-121.
+- Provided in accordance with a written student learning plan that is implemented pursuant to the district’s policy and WAC 392-550.

 B. Online courses are courses or grade-level coursework where: